BVodka/ExamProCo-aws-bootcamp-cruddur-2023/journal/week0.md

 # Week 0 — Billing and Architecture

 # Week 0 — Billing and Architecture
+#Required Homework

 ### Installed AWS CLI

-- We are going to install the AWS CLI when our Gitpod enviroment lanuches.
+- Installed the AWS CLI via the Gitpod enviroment.
-- We are are going to set AWS CLI to use partial autoprompt mode to make it easier to debug CLI commands.
+- Setup AWS CLI to use partial autoprompt mode.
 - The bash commands we are using are the same as the [AWS CLI Install Instructions]https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html